purcell/whole-line-or-region/README.md

 Enabling `whole-line-or-region-global-mode` causes the common kill/copy commands to be remapped.
-When no region is active, if you type `C-w` then the current line will be copied.
+When no region is active, if you type `C-w` then the current line will be killed.
 When yanked using `C-y`, it will be yanked _before_ the current line.
 If a region is active, e.g. if you have selected a word, the commands will behave as usual.